Unequal Treaties in International Law

-Cassel, Pär Kristtofer.
+Cassel, Pär Kristoffer.
 Grounds of Judgment: Extraterritoriality and Imperial Power in Nineteenth-Century China and Japan.
-Oxford: Oxford University Press, 2012.
+New York: Oxford University Press, 2012.

 The newly established legal order between the West and the Asian states in the 19th century was a result of international treaties, which differ significantly from those that introduced a colonial regime in other parts of the world.
 The main difference exists in the extraterritoriality: a characteristic that, although valid for all the treaties with Asian counties, had its differences across them.

 Craven, Matthew.
 “What Happened to Unequal Treaties?
 The Continuities of Informal Empire.”
 Nordic Journal of International Law 74 (2005): 335–382.

 A historical perspective on the development of the idea of unequal treaties, analyzing in depth the elements of inequality, such as the status of the parties (revealing the problem of sovereignty), the context surrounding the conclusion of the agreements (connected to the problem of duress and revision), and the content and form of the treaties themselves (reflecting the problem of reciprocity).

 Detter, Ingrid.
 “The Problem of Unequal Treaties.”
 International and Comparative Law Quarterly 15 (1966): 1069–1089.